TuxLux40/signal-install-helper/README.md

-This is a little shell script for automated installations of the official signal linux client für debian based systems.
+This is a little shell script for automated installations of the official signal linux client for debian based systems.
 It streamlines the installation and launch of Signal Desktop.

 # This tool:
 💫 installs *nala* for a pretty output